 Conflict over land

 The people of the Whanganui River were spared neither the musket-armed invasions of the early 19th century nor the attentions of Ngāti Toa under the leadership of Te Rauparaha.
-Twice Ngāpuhi swept through the region, once in 1819 under Patuone accompanied by Te Rauparaha and his fighting chief Te Rangihaeata.
+Ngāpuhi swept through the region in 1819 under Patuone, accompanied by Te Rauparaha and his fighting chief Te Rangihaeata.
 Pūtiki pā, across the river from today’s city of Whanganui, was attacked.
 After destroying a number of pā, the invading war party became trapped in the gorges of the upper river.
-They were defeated by Whanganui forces, led by Te Peehi Tūroa, at Kaiwhakauka, less than a kilometre below the junction of the Retāruke River with the Whanganui.
+They were defeated by Whanganui forces, led by Te Peehi Tūroa, at Kaiwhakauka, just below the junction of the Retāruke River with the Whanganui.

 Another raid from the north reached the Whanganui River in 1821.
 This time it was the lower river chief Hōri Kīngi Te Ānaua who led the defeat of the invaders at Mangatoa.
-Te Peehi also ensured that Ngāti Raukawa, who twice attacked the upper river, were defeated.
+Te Peehi also ensured that Ngāti Raukawa, who attacked the upper river twice, were defeated.

 Europeans and the New Zealand Company

 The Whanganui tribes’ early contact with Europeans was sporadic, and mainly with whalers and traders, some of whom married into the tribes of the river.
-Following the signing at Whanganui of the Treaty of Waitangi in 1840, the land for the town of Whanganui was sold to the New Zealand Company in a questionable purchase.
-The settlers who followed slowly swelled the town, but their presence and demands for more land caused tensions between the lower river Māori and their upriver cousins.
+Following the signing of the Treaty of Waitangi at Whanganui in 1840, the land for the town of Whanganui was sold to the New Zealand Company in a questionable purchase.
+The settlers who followed slowly increased the size of the town, but their presence and demands for more land caused tensions between the lower river Māori and their upriver cousins.
 This resulted in an attack in 1847 on the now garrisoned town, led by the Ngāti Hāua-te-rangi chief Tōpine Te Mamaku and Te Peehi Tūroa; there was little bloodshed.